-Free wi-fi internet connection, near to A55 express way, Manchester 1.5 hours away, close to all the major North Wales climbing areas including The Great Orme and Llanberis.
+Free Wi-Fi internet connection; near to A55 express way, Manchester 1.5 hours away, close to all the major North Wales climbing areas including The Great Orme and Llanberis.
 The owners, Jim & Julia, are very active climbers and fell runners and know the region like the back of their hands!
 In addition to this Jim operates a guided trail/ mountain running & walking service called "Run to The Hills (North Wales)".
 He is also Single Pitch Award (SPA) qualified to instruct basic rock climbing skills and techniques and they can direct you to all the best rock climbing & running venues in the area.
-Clean bright rooms and a great breakfast is guaranteed.
-Evening meals can also be provided on request.
+Clean bright rooms with a spectacular view.

 * SCROLL DOWN TO SEE OUR GUIDED ACTIVITY MENU.